Marxneves/Marxneves/README.md

 ### Hi there! 😁

 My name is Marx Khristie from Brazil (🇧🇷).
-I've been studyng Front-End Developer since 2018 and currently I'm studyng at [Trybe](https://betrybe.com).
+I've been studyng Full-Stack Developer since 2018.
 I'm passionate about the best web development technologies .

 In my free time I like to play (and watch) soccer (⚽️), to watch movies (🎞️) and series (📺), to listen to music (🎵) and hanging out with friends.